-What is the INK SEO writing assistant?
+What is the INK free SEO writing assistant?
 I asked the same question when I took my first look at this new program.

 Add the fact that it is a free writing program, and you can understand why it grabbed my attention.